« Wherever you are is the entry point. » – Kabir

-Ajai Alai Awakening offers a path of awareness based on Guru Nanak’s non-dual message Ek Ong Kar, on Kundalini Yoga, on Sanatana Dharma and the ways of the ancient Sufis.
+Ajai Alai Awakening offers a path of awareness based on Guru Nanak’s non-dual message Ek Ong Kar, and on Kundalini Yoga in the House of Guru Ram Das.

 are the 3 pillars on this path.

 Ajai Alai is a state of connectedness with something immeasurable and indestructible; something that, almost paradoxically, is essentially you and yet is much greater that you.
 It is finding your true nature beyond name and form.

 Monthly Intuitive guidance